GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-intertidal/_details.md

 The DEA Intertidal product suite is the next generation of intertidal products developed in DEA.
 It improves on the DEA Intertidal Elevation Model (also known as the [National Intertidal Digital Elevation Model](/data/product/dea-intertidal-elevation-landsat/) or NIDEM)  (Bishop-Taylor et al., 2019) and adds several new features and products to help users better understand the intertidal environment.

 NIDEM was the first 3D model of Australia’s intertidal zone &mdash; the area of coastline exposed and flooded by ocean tides.
-The DEA Intertidal suite fundamentally changes and improves the way in which the intertidal zone is modelled compared to the original NIDEM elevation model:
+The DEA Intertidal suite fundamentally changes and improves the way in which the exposed intertidal zone is modelled compared to the original NIDEM elevation model:

 * The addition of Sentinel-2 data improves the spatial resolution of the model to 10 m, compared to the 25m of the original NIDEM.